Therapy is an essential part of our core offer at Bensham Manor School and is integrated throughout the school day.

 Therapists set SMART targets and monitor and track student progress on a termly basis.
 Reports are sent home once per year.
 The therapy team are involved in reviewing students Education and Health Care Plans.

-Speech and Language Our Team
+Therapies Our Team

 Occupational therapy at Bensham Manor School focuses on the occupations and skills that are required to be successful at school.
 At Bensham Manor we focus on providing individual therapy to children who are identified to have a specific need for individual therapy on their Education and Health Care Plan (EHCP).

 Our Occupational Therapist work closely with the teaching staff and other therapists providing advice and support to enable all the students to access the Curriculum.
 At Bensham we have one fully qualified Occupational Therapist who works four days a week.
 We also have visiting Occupational Therapists as part of Croydon commissioned service with the NHS.

 At Bensham Manor we recognise the importance of maximising our students’ potential to learn and to become as independent as possible.
 We aim to equip the students with the necessary skills needed in everyday life such as: